kristynrb/WDI-Folder-Script/README.md

 ### This script will produce the following:

-1) README.md file with GA logo
+1) README.md file with GA logo and required license information.

+2) LICENSE.txt file - the information in the file will need to be added by your cohort.

 2) .gitignore file

-3) a project folder with project subfolders (1-4)
+3) a project folder with project subfolders for projects 1-4 and the final projects.

 4) Unit Folders
 - Directories for unit_1 through unit 5